 Clear Data window with box checked to clear Cached Web Content and a button to either Clear or a button to Cancel.

-If you’re not sure where to find the setting, open your browser’s menu, head to settings, and search for the word cache.
+If you’re not sure where to find the setting, open your browser’s menu, head to Settings, and search for the word cache.
+Most browsers let you clear cache without deleting saved passwords—use that option so you don’t lose access to accounts.

 Final Thoughts